 Books are a Feminist Issue

 A discussion of assumptions we make about gender and reading in books for children and young adults — and analysis of what the consequences of those assumptions can be.
 Parents want to protect their children and encourage them to read.
 Educators want the same.
 Lockhart explains how these good intentions can end up perpetuating gender inequality.

-Lockhart presents to middle-school and high school students on techniques for creating compelling narratives — how everyday emotion can be translated into powerful poetry, fiction, song lyrics, comic strips, or film.
-She touches on her recent novels, but the focus is on giving students tools for making narrative art.
+Lockhart presents to middle-school and high school students on techniques for accessing the creativity that’s inside all of us.
+She shares tools she uses to create compelling narratives — specifically, how everyday emotion can be translated into powerful poetry, fiction, song lyrics, comic strips, or film.
+She touches on her recent novels, but the focus is on empowering students to create.